 BPM 102 provides details, assumptions, methodologies, and procedures for conducting the LOLE Study and determining Monthly FSPRMs.
-This BPM explains how the Program Operator models uncertainties in load and uncertainties in generation, how numerous scenarios of variations in weather and variations in resource performance and outages are simulated from historic data, the Load and Resource Zones used in the LOLE Study simulations, the Subregions for which potentially differing FSPRMs are studied, how Contingency Reserves are accounted for, how the LOLE threshold is identified, how the simulations are conducted, and how FSPRMs are calculated.
+This BPM explains how the Program Operator models variations in load and variations in generation, how numerous scenarios of variations in weather and variations in resource performance and outages are simulated from historic data, the Load and Resource Zones used in the LOLE Study simulations, the Subregions for which potentially differing FSPRM values are studied, how Contingency Reserves (CR) are accounted for, how the LOLE threshold is identified, how the simulations are conducted, and how FSPRMs are calculated.